 - allow the subject of the information to see it on request.

-Our data protection self assessment toolkit can help you assess your compliance with the Data Protection Act and find out what you need to do to.
-We have a seven checklists covering a number of areas of compliance including Getting ready for the GDPR, Information Security and CCTV.
+Our data protection self-assessment toolkit can help you assess your compliance with the Data Protection Act and find out what you need to do to.
+We have a seven checklists covering a number of areas of compliance including Getting ready for the General Data Protection Regulation (GDPR), Information Security, and CCTV.

-Good information handling makes good business sense, and provides a range of benefits.
-You'll enhance your business's reputation, increase customer and employee confidence, and by ensuring that personal information is accurate, relevant and safe, save both time and money.
+Good information handling makes good business sense, and it provides a range of benefits.
+You'll enhance your business's reputation, increase customer and employee confidence, and by making sure personal information is accurate, relevant and safe, save both time and money.

 Data protection guidance for small businesses